Celebrity Speaker Coming To Winkler - PembinaValleyOnline.com

 However, Fox says the most rewarding experience was seeing his team grow and excel.
 Holding charity events has also become a core part of their business.

 Local non-profit Pembina Valley Pregnancy Care Centre director Linda Marek also shared, speaking on the importance of supporting women in crisis through their pregnancy.
-The regional organization puts an emphasis on promoting life over abortion and provides counselling.

 Marek shared the story of one client who was facing mounting pressure to abort her baby and needed a compassionate ear.
 The woman later expressed to Marek her gratefulness in choosing to keep the child.